vortex2jm/MM-INT/docs/README.md

   ```
   sudo iperf -c 10.0.1.2 -i 1 -t 300 -u -b 10M
   ```
-  In the command above, you've create a packet sender with 10Mbps band.
+  In the command above, you've created a packet sender with 10Mbps band.

 In this way, you have traffic circulating in your network, but it is not visible.
 If you wanna see the packets getting to the destiny, open another terminal in *h2* and type: